The menu above provides links to my other web pages.

 The 2011 Fukushima-Daiichi nuclear accident has shown that the International Nuclear Event Scale (INES) is not fit for purpose.
 In its place I developed a new Nuclear Accident Magnitude Scale (NAMS), which was published online in Physics Today in 2011.
 I have reproduced the article here, and non-technical explanations and diagrams for the lay person are here.

-The Climate page does not offer any new research, but simply reproduces interesting French articles, mainly from Le Monde, the excellent daily which puts most other serious world newspapers to shame.
+The Climate denialism page does not offer any new research, but simply reproduces interesting French articles, mainly from Le Monde, the excellent daily which puts most other serious world newspapers to shame.
 I have translated these articles into English, because the French media debate about le réchauffement climatique (global warming) is far more grown-up than the trivialised news and comment that passes for debate in the British broadsheets.
 The articles discuss two prominent French earth scientists, Claude Allègre and Vincent Courtillot, who were active in challenging the scientific consensus on global warming between 2007 and 2010.
 It also discusses the weekly magazine, the Economist, which only came round to accepting anthropogenic global heating in 2013.

 The environmental risks of hydraulic fracturing, or fracking, of shales which are faulted have received very little attention.
 The dangers in extracting methane from coal beds (CBM) is closely related to shale gas extraction.
 Faulting and fracking discusses the problems.
 I have also started a blog, Frackland, to provide topical or ephemeral comment.

 The Rezillos were Scotland's leading new wave band between 1976 and 1978.
 I was their original bass player during the first year, 1976-77.
 Here I recount how the band was formed and shot to fame.